panubo/docker-sshd/README.md

 Please note that all components of the pathname in the ChrootDirectory directive must be root-owned directories that are not writable by any other user or group (see `man 5 sshd_config`).

-## SCP mode
+## SCP or Rsync modes

-When in scp only mode (activated by setting `SCP_MODE=true`) the container will only accept scp connections.
-No chroot provided.
+When in scp or rsync only mode (activated by setting `SCP_MODE=true` or `RSYNC_MODE=true` respectively) the container will only accept scp or rsync connections.
+No chroot is provided.

-This is provided using [rssh](http://www.pizzashack.org/rssh/) restricted shell.
+This is provided by using [rssh](http://www.pizzashack.org/rssh/) restricted shell.

 ## Custom Scripts